sungsoolee2/upbit/README.md

 # upBit

-Created for project 3 at Northwestern Bootcamp upBit is an interactive financial app that helps traders monitor and analyze crypto-currency assets.
+Created for project 3 at Northwestern Bootcamp upBit is an interactive financial app that helps traders monitor and analyze cryptocurrency assets.
 A custom API is created using sequelize and MYSQL database.
-We use [Coinbase API](https://developers.coinbase.com/) and [Omenics](https://omenics.com/dashboard) to collect historical data of these crypto-currencies.
+We use [Coinbase API](https://developers.coinbase.com/) and [Omenics](https://omenics.com/dashboard) to collect historical data of these cryptocurrencies.
 Various scraping and charting npm packages are also used to display news and analytics.

 The app was created on React front-end, with sequelize express back-end using MVC architecture.
 Passport React JWT authorization is applied saving user data onto MongoDB.